A RESURGENCE OF INTEREST IN THE INFORMATION AGE OF THE INTERNET

-I wrote about the entire story of LSD’s invention in another article, but I’ll summarize again.
-Albert Hofmann, a Swiss pharmacological research, accidentally invented LSD in 1938 while trying to develop medicine for giving birth.
+We wrote about the entire story of LSD’s invention in another article, but we’ll summarize again.
+Albert Hofmann, a Swiss pharmacological researcher, accidentally invented LSD in 1938 while trying to develop medicine for giving birth.
 He derived it from the ergot fungus.

 After its invention, LSD was shelved because it was comparatively ineffective for its intended use.
 However, its observed side effects, including general restlessness in animal subjects, stuck in the back of Hofmann’s mind.

 In 1943, he pulled LSD-25 back off the shelf to re-test it.
-In this process, he accidentally spilt a little bit on his skin.
+In this process, he accidentally spilled a bit on his skin.
 He had a minor trip.